wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 überall vertreten können.
 </p>
 <p lang="en">
-I remark immediately that we want everywhere in this §. to presuppose that the lytic and thetic operations, no matter what objects they are applied to, are possible and
+I remark immediately that we want everywhere in this §. to assume that the lytic and thetic operations, no matter what objects they are applied to, are possible and
 [one-valued]{.orig-phrase title="eindeutig"}, that is,